faudio/faudio/doc/Overview.md

 This chapter provides some brief definitions of the concepts used in the Audio Engine.

+### Future and improving values

+The Audio Engine use an opaque asynchronous interface.
+Two special kinds of asynchronous values are provided.
+A *future* value represents a value which may not be immediatly available.
+An *improving* value represents a value which may gradually approach its final value.

 ### Sessions

 A *session* provides a snapshot of devices currently available on the system.